copernicus-mogley/zkav.club/README.md

 What comes out of it is a shared public good: an open, community-made archive that future creators, filmmakers, and historians can actually use.

 We publish multi-angle camera originals, uncompressed audio, and meaningful metadata.
-After guest approval, source masters are released under CC BY-SA.
+After guest approval, the originals are released under CC BY-SA.

 [Read the details](/recording-station/) (how it works, licensing + consent).